- Bachelor of Arts/Bachelor of Laws (UNSW) 1992

-Hicks SC has been briefed to appear in the Federal Court, and in the courts and tribunals of New South Wales, Queensland, Victoria, South Australia and the ACT.
-In addition, he has appeared in domestic and international arbitrations, and advised and appeared in other forms of alternate dispute resolution, including mediation and expert determination.
+Frank is often briefed to appear in the Federal Court, and in the courts and tribunals of New South Wales, Queensland, Victoria, South Australia and the ACT.
+He also appears in domestic and international arbitrations, and has advised on and appeared in other forms of alternative dispute resolution, including mediation and expert determination.

-From 1996 to 2002, he was employed at Clayton Utz, Sydney, and was appointed Senior Associate in the Disputes division of the Construction & Major Projects Group in 2000.
+Frank has appeared for a wide variety of parties, from individuals to large corporations, multinational companies, and state and Commonwealth government entities.
+Before being called to the NSW Bar, Frank was a Senior Associate in the Disputes division of Clayton Utz’s Construction & Major Projects Group.
 From 1993 to 1996, he was a solicitor with Marsdens, where he worked in general litigation in Campbelltown and Sydney.

-Outside of the law, he enjoys cricket, rugby (union and league), horse racing and fine music.
+Outside of the law, Frank enjoys cricket, rugby (union and league), horse racing and fine music.

 - Design and Building Practitioners Act 2020 (NSW)